Redth/Maui.VirtualListView/README.md

 			var builder = MauiApp.CreateBuilder();
 			builder
 				.UseMauiApp<App>()
-				.UseVirtualListView(); // <---
+				.UseVirtualListView(); // <--- THIS
 			return builder.Build();
 		}
 ```

 ## Adapter / Data Source

-Instead of starting with a typical C# collection such as ObservableCollection, the VirtualListView takes the adapter approach that is common to iOS and Android has the concept of grouping built in (called Sections).
+Instead of starting with a typical C# collection such as `ObservableCollection`, the VirtualListView takes the adapter approach that is common to iOS and Android has the concept of grouping built in (called Sections).

 This pattern is optimal since it allows for easily creating adapters backed by direct access data stores such as databases.
 Instead of trying to load data from the actual datastore, and trying to deal with cache invalidation for an in memory collection you can write your adapter directly against any type of storage.